datacarpentry/python-socialsci/episodes/07-json.md

 We can now produce a list of all of the crops in all of the plots in all of the farms.

 We can also create a unique set of all of the crops grown using the Python `set` data structure as shown in the code below.
-A set is like a list but does not allow duplicate values. ( but doesn't raise an error if you try to add a duplicate)
+A set is like a list but does not allow duplicate values (but doesn't raise an error if you try to add a duplicate).

 ~~~
 unique_crops = set()